osmosis-labs/bindings/packages/bindings/Research.md

 * [Pools](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/gamm/v1beta1/query.proto#L17-L19)

 Querying Pool or Pools, returns `google.protobuf.Any`, which is hard to turn into Rust.
-However, we can define an `enum` that captures all currently supported examples, currently only balancer pool.
+However, we can define an `enum` that captures all currently supported examples; currently only balancer pool.
 Looking into the [details of balancer pool](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/gamm/pool-models/balancer/balancerPool.proto#L92-L133)
-The interest is mainly in `uint64 id = 2;` (if listing) and `repeated osmosis.gamm.v1beta1.PoolAsset poolAssets = 6` to reflect what is in the pool.
+The interest is mainly in `uint64 id = 2` (if listing), and `repeated osmosis.gamm.v1beta1.PoolAsset poolAssets = 6`, to reflect what is in the pool.

 There are 1000s of pools, many unused.
 There is no reasonable way to list over all Pools in contracts.
-What we can currently do is extract the [Pool ID from the LP token denom](https://github.com/osmosis-labs/osmosis/blob/e13cddc698a121dce2f8919b2a0f6a743f4082d6/x/gamm/types/key.go#L52-L54)
+What we can currently do is extract the [Pool ID from the LP token denom](https://github.com/osmosis-labs/osmosis/blob/e13cddc698a121dce2f8919b2a0f6a743f4082d6/x/gamm/types/key.go#L52-L54).
 Osmosis may add a lookup from a denom to a list of all incentivized pools where that denom is traded, which could be a first step to routing.

 ### Pool State